The installation of TelScope consists of the following steps

 - Access to sensor data

-TelScope can collect data from a wide variety of sensor systems, either via serial lines or through the network.
+TelScope can collect data from a wide variety of sensor systems, either via serial ports or through the network.
 For serial connections, the necessary cables and tooling must be present.
-The configuration tool will help you monitor the serial lines.
+The configuration tool will help you monitor the serial port and network connections.